My Photo

 I have yet to come across a splash page that is really useful or enhances the marketability of a web site.
 Splash pages are a barrier to entry.
 Most people prefer to not to sit through all the commercials and trailers before seeing a movie.
 It is our recommendation to avoid using splash pages altogether.
 Make sure the first page to load on your site is full of useful content, not flashy introductions.

-Hitting a HOME RUN
+Hitting a HOME RUN with Your Web Site

 When it comes to web usability, we subscribe to the concept presented by web usability expert Jakob Nielsen on the essentials in successful web sites.
 In his book, Designing Web Usability: The Practice of Simplicity, his concept is summed up in the acronym HOME RUN.
 Users look for High quality content, that is Often updated, with Minimal download time, Easy to Use, is Relevant to the users needs, Unique to the to online world, and Net-centric to corporate culture.
 For the purpose of this article we will concentrate on the HOME portion of the acronym.